dwiegreffe/mdsrv-web/faq.md

 <details>
     <summary>I imported my trajectory file, but nothing is showing.
 Why?</summary>
 <p><div markdown="1">
-Is is not possible to visualize your coordinate file if you imported it via the _Open Local Files_ or _Open Remote File_ menu.
+It is not possible to visualize your coordinate file if you imported it via the _Open Local Files_ or _Open Remote File_ menu.

 You will need to import your trajectory using the _Load Trajectory_ Menu in the _Home_ panel on the left side.
 Just follow the tutorial on <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.
 </div></p></details>